Stripe versus superconductivity in the doped Hubbard model on the honeycomb lattice: Comparison with the square lattice

 Honeycomb lattice is very similar to the square lattice in the sense that they are both bipartite and both develope AF long-range order at strongly interacting region at half-filling.
 But at half-filling, the Fermi surface of the honeycomb lattice shrinks to two Dirac points which cause the AF Neel order to develop only when the interacting strength is larger than a finite critical $U_c \approx 3.8$ \cite{PhysRevX.3.031010}, while on square lattice $U_c = 0$ \cite{PhysRevB.94.085140}.
 On the square lattice, it is now established that the ground state of the Hubbard model with only nearest hopping is a filled stripe without superconductivity in the vicinity of region with $1/8$ doping and $U = 8$ \cite{Zheng1155,PhysRevX.10.031016}.
 The ground state of doped Hubbard model on the honeycomb lattice is similar to that on the square lattice: a half-filled stripe state without superconductivity.
 We notice that the stripe observed in this work on the honeycomb lattice is diagonal if we rearrange the honeycomb lattice into a brick wall square lattice.
 Previous study shows diagonal filled stripe is very close to the true ground (filled vertical stripe) in energy for the t-J model on square lattice \cite{PhysRevLett.113.046402}.
 We also notice that the stripe order on the honeycomb lattice is weaker than that on square lattice, due to the larger quantum fluctuation on the honeycomb lattice because of the smaller coordination number.
 And for the same reason, the critical doping where the stripe order disappears on the honeycomb lattice is larger than that on the square lattice \cite{foot2} with $U = 8$.

 Intuitively, in stripe state, the AF background is preserved and the hole can also move ``freely" along the stripe which means a gain in kinetic energy.
 The appearance of stripe state on both the square and honeycomb lattices leads us to ask whether stripe phase is a universal consequence when doping an AF Mott insulator.
-The Hubbard model on triangular lattice is an example to check this conjecture in the future.